AdaCore/gnatstudio/docs/users_guide/main_window.rst

 That view displays a list of entries, each of which is associated with one level of the clipboard.
 The text displayed for each entry is its first line containing non blank characters with leading characters omitted.
-GPS prepends or appends :samp:`[...]` if the entry is truncated.
+GNAT Studio prepends or appends :samp:`[...]` if the entry is truncated.
 If you hover over an entry, a tooltip pops up displaying all lines in the entry.